Managing Fire Riskback to list

 Types of mezzanine protection includes suspended ceilings, cavity barriers, bulkhead and fascias and column casing.

-Passive or active fire protection measures should always be installed by competent people and to help identify such people and business, whilst 3rd party accredited installaton businesses should ideally be the first port of call.
-These accredited companies offer expert installation and are audited for traceability and for competency regularly by the 3rd party accreditation body they belong to.
+Passive or active fire protection measures should always be installed by competent people and to help identify such people and businesses, whilst 3rd party accredited installation businesses should ideally be the first port of call.
+These accredited companies offer expert installation and are audited for traceability and for competency regularly by the 3rd Party accreditation body they belong to.

 SIG Fire Protection Specialists